 The average index value of the base year in the national time series may be slightly different from 100.
 This can happen if the number of working days in the base year is different from the long term average and if the data are not scaled (divided by the average of the base year) after calendar or seasonal adjustment.

-Infra-annual percentage changes - changes between two consecutive months or quarters – are calculated on the basis of non-adjusted data (prices) or seasonally adjusted data (value and volume indicators) and year-on-year changes – comparing a period to the same period of the previous year – are calculated on the basis of non-adjusted data (prices and employment) or calendar adjusted data (volume and value indicators).
+Infra-annual percentage changes – changes between two consecutive months or quarters – are calculated on the basis of non seasonally adjusted data (prices) or seasonally and calendar adjusted data (value and volume indicators).

 INDUSTRY

-• Import prices: month
+Import prices: month,

 CONSTRUCTION

-• Building permits indicators: at least quarter
+Building permits indicators: quarter (or month, on voluntary basis),

-• Labour input indicators: at least quarter
+Labour input indicators: at least quarter (or month, on voluntary basis).

-• Labour input indicators: quarter or month
+Labour input indicators: quarter (or month, on voluntary basis).

 SERVICES